Drago3l/Drago3l/README.md

 - I'm trying to learn C# because i want to make a terraria mod
 - Ways to reach me: Ibrobot (discord)
 - Pronouns: He/Him (may be temporary)
-- Fun fact: Left-Handed and very sarcastic
+- Fun fact: Left-Handed and very sarcastic and 15